-At its option, to be exercised on or before the forty-fifth (45th) day next preceding any such redemption date, the Metropolitan Government, may (i) deliver to the Registration Agent for cancellation the Series 2026 Bonds to be redeemed, in any aggregate principal amount desired, and/or (ii) receive a credit in respect of its redemption obligation under this mandatory redemption provision for any Series 2026 Bonds of the maturity to be redeemed which prior to said date have been purchased or redeemed (otherwise than through the operation of this mandatory sinking fund redemption provision) and cancelled by the Registration Agent and not theretofore applied as a credit against any redemption obligation under this mandatory sinking fund provision.
+At its option, to be exercised on or before the forty-fifth (45th) day next preceding any such redemption date, the Metropolitan Government may (i) deliver to the Registration Agent for cancellation Series 2026B Bonds to be redeemed, in any aggregate principal amount desired, and/or (ii) receive a credit in respect of its redemption obligation under this mandatory redemption provision for any Series 2026B Bonds of the maturity to be redeemed which prior to said date have been purchased or redeemed (otherwise than through the operation of this mandatory sinking fund redemption provision) and cancelled by the Registration Agent and not theretofore applied as a credit against any redemption obligation under the mandatory sinking fund provision.
+Each Series 2026B Bond so delivered or previously purchased or redeemed shall be credited by the Registration Agent at one hundred percent (100%) of the principal amount thereof on the obligation of the Metropolitan Government on such payment date and any excess shall be credited on future redemption obligations in chronological order, and the principal amount of Series 2026B Bonds to be redeemed by operation of the mandatory sinking fund provision shall be accordingly reduced.
+The Metropolitan Government shall on or before the forty-fifth (45th) day next preceding each payment date furnish to the Registration Agent its certificate indicating whether or not and to what extent the provisions of clauses (i) and (ii) of this paragraph are to be availed of with respect to such payment and confirm that funds for the balance of the next succeeding prescribed payment will be paid on or before the next succeeding payment date.